gokul-1998/indian-stock-analysis-with-pl-sql/Steps to follow.md

        commit;
     end;
 ```
-- after the table has been created , follow the steps in below document to import data.
+- after the table has been created , follow the steps in the  below document to import data.

     * [How to import data from csv to oracle](import_csv_into_oracle.md)
 - Next step is to calculate moving average for the data we got.So we will create a new table as <Stock1> like bajaj1,infosys1,etc... with MA for 20 and 50 days